 This can be handled in an NDA or a non-disparagement agreement.
 Campbell notes that it's typical to ensure that HR wouldn’t say why someone was terminated, but rather say something like the employee worked here from X to Y year, with the title of Z.

-If you mutually end your relationship with the company, don’t count out continuing the relationship on a contracting basis.
-“If you are leaving the company on good terms and desire to remain connected to the organization, you can negotiate the possibility of consulting or advising the organization for compensation,” says Brij.
-“This will ensure your continued connection and contribution while enabling you to create income.”
+If you’re departing on good terms, don’t count out continuing the relationship on a contracting basis.
+"If you are leaving the company on good terms and desire to remain connected to the organization, you can negotiate the possibility of consulting or advising the organization for compensation," says Brij.
+"This will ensure your continued connection and contribution while enabling you to create income.”

 Even if you’re terminated before you can renew, you still have the opportunity to get more than your agreement may allow.
 “You can get a lawyer involved,” reminds Campbell.
 “You don’t necessarily have to agree to their terms.”